How to prepare for a Board Career

 Consider developing and practising these core skills of strategic thinking:

-To develop your strategic thinking skills, there are many practical things you can do:
+To develop your strategic thinking skills, there are many things you can put into practice across many scenarios:

-- Look for opportunities to cultivate strategic thinking in your current professional role to: collaborate, analyze complex situations, identify potential risks and opportunities, and develop long-term visions for your organisations.
+• Look for opportunities to cultivate strategic thinking in your current executive role.
+Such as occasions to collaborate, analyze complex situations, identify potential risks and opportunities, and develop long-term visions for your organization.

 2 – Expand your Business Acumen

-In order to make good decisions, board members need to have a strong understanding of business principles, including finance, accounting, and marketing.
-Actively seek learning opportunities and engage in professional development to expand your expertise.
+To make solid, responsible decisions, board members need a strong understanding of common business principles, including finance, accounting, and marketing.
+Actively seek learning opportunities and engage in professional development to expand your expertise in all areas of business, particularly those you are not exposed to in your executive career.
 A solid understanding of financial concepts and metrics is essential to be an effective board director.
 Financial literacy levels include understanding financial statements, budgeting, risk management, and key performance indicators.
-If you lack in any of these key aspects of business acumen, these skills can be learned, so consider taking short courses, reading texts and articles and joining peer or industry groups.
+If you lack in any of these key aspects of business acumen, these skills can be learned, so consider taking short courses, reading texts and articles, and joining peer or industry groups.

 3 – Develop Effective Communication Skills

 Effective communication is essential in the boardroom.
 Board directors must be able to communicate with empathy and authenticity whilst being transparent and truthful.
 To be effective, you also need to be able to communicate with other board members and individuals within the organization with confidence and influence.
 Prepare now by practising and perfecting your ability to articulate your ideas clearly, listen actively, and ask relevant questions.
-Look for opportunities to develop your presentation skills, convey your viewpoints, and engage with others with differing ideas.
+Look for opportunities to develop your presentation skills, convey your views, and engage with others who have different ideas.

 4 – Build and Nurture a Diverse Network

-Build a network that includes board members and industry leaders via your professional network, social network or board-related organizations.
-Networking with current and past board members is a great way to learn more about the board community, how boards work and to get your name out there.
-I also encourage you to build diversity in your network in order to learn from those with different backgrounds and experiences.
+Build a board network that includes board members and industry leaders via your professional network, social networks, and board-related organizations.
+Networking with current and past board members is a great way to learn more about the board community, how boards work, and to get your name out there.
+I also encourage you to build diversity in your network so you can learn from those with different backgrounds and experiences.

 5 – Gain Board Experience

-Seek opportunities to serve on your organisation’s advisory boards, nonprofit boards, or governance committees.
+Seek opportunities to participate within your current employment, such as committees.
+Also consider external advisory boards, nonprofit boards, or governance committees.
 Also, consider seeking a board mentor.
-These opportunities may be available within your current workplace or the local community.
+Mentor opportunities may be available within your current workplace or the local community.

 Volunteer on the board or committee of a nonprofit organization.
 Nonprofit boards are always looking for volunteers with business and executive experience.
 It is a great way to give back to your community and gain board experience at the same time.

-Any of these opportunities will allow you to gain valuable exposure to board dynamics, decision-making processes, budgeting and governance principles.
-Plus, it also demonstrates your commitment and readiness for a board role.
+Any of these opportunities will allow you to gain valuable exposure to board dynamics, decision-making processes, budgeting, and governance principles.
+Plus, it demonstrates your commitment and readiness for a board role.

 6 – Understand Governance Principles

 Familiarize yourself with the governance principles and best practices related to the type of board roles you aspire to.
 Gain knowledge of board structures, board members’ duties and responsibilities, and legal obligations.
-Keep on top of evolving governance trends and industry regulatory requirements.
+Stay up to date with evolving governance trends and industry regulatory requirements.

 Ideally, you should consider completing a governance course or certification.
 The National Association of Corporate Directors (NACD) offers a variety of programs and services for aspiring board members, including the NACD Directorship Certification.
 The NACD also publishes many resources on board governance and best practices.

-If you are interested nonprofit board role, BoardSource has an extensive library of resources, studies and guides relating to the governance and leadership of nonprofit organizations.
+If you are interested in a nonprofit board role, BoardSource has an extensive library of resources, studies, and guides related to the governance and leadership of nonprofit organizations.

 7 – Start writing your board pitch and board CV

-A Board CV is not the same as an Executive CV.
-An executive CV is crafted to gain a C-Suite role and will use the language, aspirations and referees required to do just that, rather than the more strategic elements required at the board level.
-Your board CV is not a static document; it should continually evolve and update.
-It is inevitable that regardless of which of the four ways you pursue to get a board seat, you will, at some stage, be asked to provide your board CV.
-So if you don’t have one, now is the time to start writing at least the first draft of your board CV.
+A board resume is not the same as an executive resume.
+An executive resume is crafted to gain a C-Suite role and will use the language, aspirations, and references required to do just that.
+It will not focus on the more strategic elements needed at the board level.
+Your board resume should not be a static document; it should continually evolve and be updated.
+It is inevitable that, regardless of which of the four ways you pursue to get a board seat, you will, at some stage, be asked to provide your board resume.
+So if you don’t have one, now is the time to start writing at least the first draft.

 Conclusion